 CertainTeed Organic Shingles Settlement – Long-Term Open Claim

 CertainTeed has agreed to settle a class action over organic asphalt shingles that allegedly failed prematurely — including granule loss, cracking, blistering, and moisture absorption at rates exceeding warranty promises.
 If your roof has CertainTeed organic shingles showing defects, check your eligibility now.
-This settlement remains open with no imminent deadline.
+This is a rolling claims-made settlement: claims may be filed anytime a covered shingle shows qualifying damage during its warranty period; the outer claim deadline for all claims is March 2, 2030.

 Do I Qualify?